Oneflow-Inc/libai/docs/source/tutorials/Training.md

 ## Customize a DefaultTrainer

-For complicated customizations, we recommend users to overwrite function in [`DefaultTrainer`](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/default.py).
+For complicated customizations, we recommend users to overwrite function in [DefaultTrainer](https://github.com/Oneflow-Inc/libai/blob/main/libai/engine/default.py).

-In DefaultTrainer, training consists of `run_step in trainer` and `hooks`, you can modify `trainer` and `hooks` according to your own needs
+In DefaultTrainer, training consists of `run_step in trainer` and `hooks`, you can modify `trainer` and `hooks` according to your own needs.

+The following code indicates how `run_step` and `hooks` work during training
 ```python
 class DefaultTrainer(TrainerBase):
     def train(self, start_iter: int, max_iter: int):